Residency in Education, Teaching, And Instruction in Nursing (RETAIN)

 The 12-month, part time (average of 20-24 hours per week) program is comprised of three requirements:

-1. Completion of an online graduate academic certificate in education at the Betty Irene Moore School of Nursing at UC Davis (3 courses, 4 units each)
+- Completion of an online health professions educator graduate academic unit certificate at the Betty Irene Moore School of Nursing at UC Davis (3 courses, 4 units each)

 During the 12-month residency program, Nurse Faculty Residents will learn and practice classroom teaching skills.